Grattan Scholars - Research Themes

 Professor Philip R. Lane

-Philip R. Lane is the 11th Governor of the Central Bank of Ireland, taking office on 26 November 2015.
-Prior to his appointment, he was on the academic staff at Trinity College Dublin and he remains affiliated with the university as WhatelyProfessor of Political Economy.
+Philip R. Lane is Chief Economist at the BCE and the 11th Governor of the Central Bank of Ireland, taking office on 26 November 2015.
+Prior to his appointment, he was on the academic staff at Trinity College Dublin and he remains affiliated with the university as an Honorary Professor.
 Philip has chaired the Advisory Scientific Committee of the European Systemic Risk Board and was Director of the International Macroeconomics and Finance Programme at the Centre for Economic Policy Research (CEPR).
 He has also acted as an academic consultant for the European Central Bank, European Commission, International Monetary Fund, World Bank, OECD, Asian Development Bank and a number of national central banks.

 A graduate of Trinity, he received his PhD in Economics from Harvard University in 1995 and was Assistant Professor of Economics and International Affairs at Columbia University (1995-1997) before returning to Dublin.
 His research interests include financial globalisation, macroeconomics of exchange rates and capital flows, macroeconomic policy design and European monetary integration.

 Paul Scanlon is Assistant Professor in Economics at Trinity College Dublin.
 His research interests lie in the area of macroeconomics and finance.
 Current research projects are examining the interaction between inequality and occupational risk, and the role of consumption variety in asset pricing.
 He is currently Director of the PPES program at Trinity, and teaches courses in finance and macroeconomics.

 Paul holds a BA from Trinity College, an MA from Yale University, and a PhD from the University of California, Berkeley.